arvagas/webapi-challenge-1/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+**Express is a framework that sits on top of Node.JS.
+Has built in routing and middleware support, so no need to download extra dependencies.**

 - [ ] Describe Middleware?
+**Middleware is used to add features to Express.
+They are functions that run in order when a user CRUDs on the API.**

 - [ ] Describe a Resource?
+**A resource is any information that a user tries to retrieve/execute on any and all endpoints.**

 - [ ] What can the API return to help clients know if a request was successful?
+**A status code of 200.
+Ex: res.status(200)**

 - [ ] How can we partition our application into sub-applications?
+**We can split it off into three distinct categories: An index.js file, a server.js file, and separate files for different routing paths.**

 ## Project Setup